Cebu City: Transportation

-Mactan–Cebu International Airport, located in Lapu-Lapu, is the country's second-busiest airport and serves direct international flights to Hong Kong, Malaysia, Singapore, Japan, China, Taiwan, Dubai and South Korea, with charter flights to Russia and domestic destinations.
+Mactan–Cebu International Airport, located in Lapu-Lapu, is the country's second-busiest airport and serves direct international flights and domestic destinations.
 Many international and cargo airlines fly to Cebu.
 There are also direct transfer flights via the capital's Ninoy Aquino International Airport that readily connect the city to other destinations in the world.

 The city is served by a domestic and international port which are handled by the Cebu Port Authority.
 Much of the city's waterfront is actually occupied by the port with around 3.5 km of berthing space.
 The city is home to more than 80% of the country's island vessels traveling on domestic routes mostly in the Visayas and Mindanao.

 Transportation throughout the city and the metropolitan itself is provided by jeepneys, buses and taxis.
 The Cebu City Government conducted a 2012 feasibility study on implementing a bus rapid transit (BRT) system that will ease the transportation of the residents in the city and throughout the entire Metro Cebu area.
 Aimed to serve an estimated 330,000 passengers per day, the project would have a capacity of 176 buses running through 33 stations along Bulacao until Talamban with a link to South Road Properties.
 The project is currently branded as TransCebu and is expected to be fully operational by 2017.
 As of March 2017 it was two years late, and the price had increased to ₱9.04B (US$180M).

+Cebu UMRT, a mass transit system that uses rail lines, has been proposed in the JICA Study for both 2015 and 2019.
+The lines were included in the masterplan: a 67.5-kilometer Central Line as the first phase of the project is an underground railway that runs between Carcar City and Danao City, while the line will also traverse the areas of Cebu City; and a 25-kilometer Coastal Line from Talisay to Lapu-Lapu City, which will also traverse in the city.

 In March 2019, the Land Transportation Franchising and Regulatory Board announced the opening of a new Premium Point-to-Point Bus Service in Cebu City with three express bus routes to Lapu-Lapu, Danao and Sibonga.

-A new light railway is expected to start its construction in 2022.
+In May 2025, President Ferdinand Marcos Jr. reaffirmed his support for major infrastructure projects intended to position Cebu as a national logistics hub.
+Key among these are the proposed Fourth Mactan-Cebu Bridge and the Mandaue City Coastal Road, both expected to ease traffic and reduce travel time between Mactan-Cebu International Airport in Lapu-Lapu City and the Cebu Port area from approximately 45 minutes to around 20 minutes.
+The New Cebu International Container Port (NCICP) in Consolacion, a ₱16-billion, 25-hectare facility, also broke ground in February 2025 and is designed to streamline logistics operations in Central Visayas.